-I recently had the opportunity to talk with John Besley (Michigan State) and Anthony Dudo (University of Texas at Austin), two social scientists interested in the intersection of science, public engagement and communications.
+I recently had the opportunity to talk with Dr. John Besley (Michigan State) and Dr. Anthony Dudo (University of Texas at Austin), two social scientists interested in the intersection of science, public engagement and communications.
 Their recent PLOS One paper described how scientists prioritize their communications objectives for public engagement.
 John and Anthony, both housed in in their institutions’ advertising and public relations departments, are working to help us understand the interfaces between scientists and the public.
 I had the privilege of talking with them about their work, motivations, and why scientists who are working to engage should care about their research.

 Your recent PLOS paper got some great attention, what is the one thing you want scientists to take home from this paper?